top of page

 The healing process lasts from 15 days to 2 months.
 During this period, it is necessary to follow all the following recommendations:

-• Do NOT expose your new tattoo to the sun.
+• Do NOT expose your new tattoo to the sun until it's 100% healed.

 • Do NOT immerse your tattoo in water (unless for showers and tattoo cleaning).
-So NO ocean, rivers, swimming pools, waterfalls and bathtubs.
+So NO ocean, rivers, swimming pools, waterfalls, saunas or bathtubs until the tattoo is 100% healed.

-• Do NOT consume alcoholic beverages on the first 48 hours after getting your tattoo.
+• Do NOT consume alcoholic beverages in the first 48 hours after getting your tattoo.

 • Avoid very hot water during the showers.